jsvine/linstapaper/README.md

 ## Contributing

 Contributions, especially to the article list, are welcome and encouraged.
 Submit them by sending a pull request with your additions, or by filing an issue on this repository.

+## Generating the site

+To generate the Linstapaper homepage, you must have Node.js and the npm package manager installed.
+To install the site-generator's two package-dependencies, run:

+	npm install jade
+	npm install js-yaml

+To generate the site, run:

+	make compile

+Open `src/index.html` in your favorite browser to see the generated homepage.
+If you're happy with it, run the following command to push the compiled files to the `dist/` directory:

+	make dist